TobiKipp/SudokuTraining/README.md

 ##Adding RESTFul WebService Example##

-Goal: Add the JSON reponse example without loosing the displaying of the JSP.
+Goal: Add the JSON response example without loosing the displaying of the JSP.

 The first tutorial for spring is [RESTful Web Service](http://spring.io/guides/gs/rest-service/) and it is one of the things I want to integrate into my webapp.
-The gui creates a request receives the JSON response and processes it into the JSP.
+The GUI creates a request receives the JSON response and processes it into the JSP.

 I added a RESTful Web Service like in the example, but without the Application.java, as I am using the WAR